 A class action is a type of lawsuit that is very different from a standard personal injury or insurance case.
 While litigation is often stressful, the stakes in a class action lawsuit are at a different level.
 In many class action lawsuits, the interests of hundreds if not thousands of people are at stake.
 Most class actions involve claims against well-financed corporations that are dead set on limiting their financial exposure and preventing a class action from going forward.
-The class action and mass tort lawyers at The MIC Law Firm are dedicated to maximizing damages for the victims of corporate fraud and malfeasance.
+The class action and mass tort lawyers at My Insurance Case are dedicated to maximizing damages for the victims of corporate fraud and malfeasance.

 Table of Contents

 CHARACTERISTICS OF A CLASS ACTION

 Sometimes people do not realize that their claim could be part of a class action or that a class has already been created.
 If you have a potential class action claim you may ask, “why should I be part of a class action.
 Wouldn’t I be better served filing a case on my own?”
 These are valid and important questions.
 In many cases, a class action is the only way to fight a corporation that has abused or exploited others.

 The common theme for a class action is there are a lot of people who have similar legal problems.
 While each person’s case is important, sometimes the costs of brining a single claim outweigh the cost of Because of that it may make sense to combine all claims into one case.
 That way a lot of the work can be consolidated in a single case.

 Before a class action can go forward it must first be certified by a judge.
 To certify a class action, a judge will first consider:

 - Do the members of the class have similar injuries?

 - Can the members of the class be easily identified?

 - There are common facts and injuries amongst the class.